 What do you think?
 Let us know in the comments below!

-This article does not propose that children should get Botox or be under any influence of drugs.
+**This article does not propose that children should get Botox or be under any influence of drugs.
 It is merely an opinion piece based on local facts and research evidence pointing to the benefits of Botox.
-If you require further information, consult one of our specialists now!
+If you require further information, consult our specialists.

 Let us Take Care of Your Health.